THE DIVINITY OF JESUS CHRIST (Part 1)

 Second, Jesus Christ is God because God the Father called Him God:

-The Scripture reveals that God the Father proclaimed Jesus Christ as God.
+The Scripture clearly reveals that God the Father proclaimed Jesus Christ as God like Himself.

 “But to the Son He says: “Your throne, O God, is forever and ever; A scepter of righteousness is the scepter of Your Kingdom.”
 (Heb.
 1:8 NKJV).